hyoungjoojin/notes/content/development-tools/jpa/updates/_index.md

 ## Dynamic Updates

-If we prefer to update columns that actually have been changed, we can add the `@DynamicUpdate` annotation to the entity so that Hibernate will only call updates for the fields that actually have been changed.
+If we prefer to update columns that actually have been changed, we can add Hibernate's `@DynamicUpdate` annotation to the entity so that Hibernate will only call updates for the fields that actually have been changed.

-## Saving Entities

-When persisting an entity, Hibernate checks if the entity is new or not, and calls persist if it is and calls merge if it isn't.
-This overhead can be reduced if we use the `@Version` annotation to prevent this (if version is null, then the entity is new) or to explicitly state if the entity is new by implementing the `Persistable` interface.